n0vella/yt2podcast/README.md

 YT2Podcast is a Flask-based service that generates RSS podcast feeds from YouTube channels.
 It allows you to listen to your favorite YouTube content in any podcast player that supports custom RSS feeds, with automatic audio extraction and caching.

+**Please be polite and don't abuse this.
+If you think it's worth it, pay for a YouTube subscription or watch some ads to support the platform and its creators.**

 ## ✨ Features

 - **Channel to Podcast**: Convert any YouTube channel to an RSS podcast feed.
 - **Audio Extraction**: Automatically extracts audio from YouTube videos using yt-dlp and **streams it**.
 - **Smart Caching**: Caches audio URLs to minimize API calls and improve performance.
 - **Duration Filtering**: Filter channel videos by minimum/maximum duration.
+- **Password authentication**: Token and HTTP-Basic-Auth methods supported

 ## 🚀 Installation